 It is important to note that you might not have any symptoms of this disease.
 Nearly one-fourth of the people don’t seem to have any signs or symptoms.
 But the symptoms can be rectal bleeding during bowel movements, a lump at the opening of the anus, pain, and itching, change in the frequency or consistency of the bowel movements, leakage, and an urge to have a bowel movement all the time.

 The treatment prescribed depends on the stage of cancer diagnosed and the age of the patient.
 You may be given a combination of the treatment to get the desired result.
 Treatments can be chemotherapy, surgery, radiation, or a combination of them.
 Chemotherapy involves drugs administered to kill cancer cells or prevent them from proliferating.
-Surgery can be used to remove the mass or tumour.
-It works well if the tumour has a well-defined boundary.
+Surgery can be used to remove the mass or tumor.
+It works well if the tumor has a well-defined boundary.
 Radiation therapy uses X-ray to kill cancer cells.
 It is non-invasive in nature but may kill the surrounding healthy cells.

 It is believed that HPV(Human papillomavirus) might cause this cancer.
 Although, people who have HPV might not have anal cancer.
 Several other factors pose a risk.
 These are the use of immunosuppressants, engaging in anal sex, age(above 55), smoking, having a weak immune system, presence of anus fistula, etc.

 When anal cancer comes back even after its disappearance after treatment then it is called recurrent anal cancer.
 It may come back in the place where it had happened earlier or a place nearby to the older site, or it can spread to other places or organs like the liver, bones, etc. There can be three types of recurrence.
 A local recurrence or LR is the kind of recurrence when cancer comes back in the same place.
 When it comes back to the area nearby then it is called regional recurrence(RR).
-A distant recurrence(DR) happens when tumour comes back in an area different from the earlier occurrence.
+A distant recurrence(DR) happens when tumor comes back in an area different from the earlier occurrence.

 Identifying the possible patterns of recurrence